Curated OER

 Battery Charger

-Students explain how battery chargers work.
-In this physics lesson plan, students discuss the two main ways that vehicles get charged.
+Learners explain how battery chargers work.
+For this physics lesson, students discuss the two main ways that vehicles get charged.
 They build their own battery charger.

 Curated OER